 .
 Good Look Gamer ($24K/year)

 Dennis Michels (from Brielle, South Holland, The Netherlands) started Good Look Gamer almost 6 years ago.

 Hello, my name is Dennis Michels, I run Good Look Gamer, a webstore for modern board and card games.
 Our products vary greatly, as new games are released daily.
 We take a lot of pre-orders for upcoming games, sometimes months before they are released.

 Our turnaround currently is around $1600 per month, and we’re still growing.

-Beth Kovalcik from Bethel Park, Pennsylvania, USA started Bingo Card Creator over 6 years ago, a board game business.
+Beth Kovalcik (from Bethel Park, Pennsylvania, USA) started Bingo Card Creator over 8 years ago.

 My name is Beth K., a busy mother of 5 and owner of BingoCardCreator.com.
 This SAAS (software as a service) online business provides a custom software solution for the creation of custom bingo cards.
 Most of our customers (about 60%) are educators while the other 40% is comprised of clients using our service for their business or for personal purposes.

 42 Trending Board Game Businesses

 31 Pros & Cons Of Starting A Board Game Business (2023)